 The resolution is how many pixels make up a screen.
 Generally, the greater the number of pixels, the more detailed the image.
-This can be measured in verticle lines of resolution, such as Ultra HD 4K, or horizontal lines, such as HD Ready 720p or Full HD 1080p.
+This can be measured in vertical lines of resolution, such as Ultra HD 4K and 8K, or horizontal lines, such as HD Ready 720p or Full HD 1080p.

 Progressive scan / interlaced

 Progressive scan draws the entire frame, rather than the interlaced method of the odd lines and then the even lines.
 This gives a very stable and clear picture.
 Nowadays, all TVs are progressive scan.
-In fact the 'p' in 720p and 1080p stands for 'progressive'.
-However, interlaced signals are still used, such as 1080i ('i' for interlaced) used for pretty much all HDTV broadcasts in the UK.
+In fact, the 'p' in 720p and 1080p stands for 'progressive'.
+However, interlaced signals are still used, such as 1080i ('i' for interlaced) used for many HDTV broadcasts in the UK.
 These have to be 'de-interlaced' by your TV's processing chip and how well it does it has an effect on the final picture quality though, however it's pretty subtle.